os-fpga/yosys_verific_rs/scripts/synth/README.md

 # Introduction
-The script will run sysnthesis for the list of benchmarks provided in JSON input file alongside the corresponding configuration for synthesis.
-For each benchmark in JSON it will copy design files from 'rtl_path' corresponding directory created for that design run.
+The script will run synthesis for the list of benchmarks provided in JSON input file alongside the corresponding configuration for synthesis.
+For each benchmark in JSON it will copy design files from 'rtl_path' to corresponding directory created for that design run.
 The script will run the synthesis with the tool provided in the JSON as 'tool'.
-The benchmarks inthe list will be run parallel with up to 'num_process'number of processes.
+The benchmarks inthe list will be run parallel with up to 'num_process' number of processes.

 # Command line arguments
 - --config_files: The JSON configuration files